esamohammad/esamohammad/README.md

 - 💖 I enjoy to make people laugh and coding.
 - 🌱 I’m currently learning React Native and Wordpress.
-- 👯 I’m looking to collaborate on MERN Stack projects with other passionate developers.
+- 👯 I’m looking to collaborate on MERN projects with other passionate developers.
 - 🥅 2023 Goals: To be Master on React, React Native and Redux as well as Wordpress.
 - 👯 I’m looking to collaborate on Functional React Web Application.
 - 📧 How to reach me: esa.webdeveloper@gmail.com